jolienvanhooff/SMCevolution/README.md

 ***Warning: current version contains outdated orthologous groups for Sororin, Nse5 and Nse6 (groups for eukarya.v5.1 instead of the most recent eukarya.v5.2)***

-*NB: typically, this repository serves to share and visualize results and, importantly, to keep track of the versions of such results.
-It is not intended to use as a location for storing all sorts of intermediate files*

 ## proteins
 * Lists (\*.txt) and FASTA files (\*.fa) of SMC complexes' proteins
   * Filename convention: [dataset]\_[protein set type].[protein name].[txt or fa]; e.g. euk5_orths2.SMC1.fa, 'euk5' indicating eukarya.v5